donothingloop/node-vlc-json/README.md

-player.previous(cb);          // skip to the previous media in the playlist player.isPlaying(cb);         // callback called with bool that indicates the playback state player.status(cb);            // callback called with the status of the VLC player
+player.previous(cb);          // skip to the previous media in the playlist player.isPlaying(cb);         // callback called with bool that indicates the playback state player.status(cb);            // callback called with the status of the VLC player player.snapshot(cb);          // take a snapshot and save it to snapshotPath
 ```

 [npm-image]: https://badge.fury.io/js/node-vlc-json.svg